joannajjliu/oceanic-impact-demoB-BE/deliverable-2/README.md

  ## Deployment and Github Workflow

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Describe your overall deployment process from writing code to viewing a live applicatioon
- * What deployment tool(s) are you using and how
- * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

 ### Backend Workflow
 #### Backend Deployment